Interested in research?

 - Pre-Doctoral Research Fellowships

 These fellowships are for people who haven’t completed a PhD.
-You can apply if you’re a medic or healthcare professional outside of medicine (for example, a nurse, midwife, allied health professional, pharmacist, research practitioners, psychologists, and health scientists).
+You can apply if you’re a medic or healthcare professional outside of medicine (for example, a nurse, midwife, allied health professional, pharmacist, research practitioner, psychologist or health scientist).

 - Post-Doctoral Research Fellowships

-These fellowships are for people who have completed a PhD.
+These fellowships are for people who have completed a PhD in the past five years.
 You can apply if you’re a healthcare professional outside of medicine only.

-For both fellowships, you need to be a UK resident.
-You also need an employment contract with ICHT for the duration of your fellowship, and to be in position at ICHT at the time of your application.
+For both fellowships, you need to be a UK resident and have the legal right to work in the UK.
+You also need an employment contract with Imperial College Healthcare NHS Trust.
+You must be in position at the point of applying, and still be employed by the Trust when your fellowship ends.

 Our Guidance Notes provide further detail about costs that you can/cannot include.
 In your application you’ll need to give us a breakdown of all your costs, and include quotations for any items over £250 that aren't your salary.
-Make sure you understand and comply with the Trust's Procurement Strategy, or College's Purchasing Requirements, when considering any purchases.
+Make sure you understand and comply with Imperial College Healthcare NHS Trust's procurement strategy, or Imperial College London's purchasing requirements when considering any purchases.
 You can find out more on the relevant intranet.

-If your current salary exceeds the maximum threshold, please contact us to discuss.
+If your current salary exceeds the maximum threshold, please contact us for further support.

-You can either carry out your fellowship full-time over one year, or part-time (at least 0.5 WTE), for up to two years.
+You can carry out your fellowship either full-time over one year, or part-time (at least 0.5 WTE) over up to two years.

-We’re committed to supporting pioneering research, and the training and development of NHS staff at our hospitals.
-For your fellowship, you’re asked to identify an important research question that will have an impact on patient care within the Trust, its surrounding communities and the wider NHS.
+We’re committed to supporting pioneering research and the training and development of NHS staff at our hospitals.
+For your fellowship, you’ll be asked to identify an important research question that will have an impact on patient care at Imperial College Healthcare NHS Trust, its surrounding communities and the wider NHS.

-To find out more about the fellows and projects we have previously supported, click here.
+To find out more about the types of research projects we've previously supported, please click here.

 Your application needs the support of a supervisor(s) with relevant academic research and professional background, as well as your line manager and your Divisional Research Manager.
-This ensures that you have the support to make your proposal competitive, and to ensure your current role is back-filled (or your out-of-programme request can be arranged, if you’re a medic).
+This ensures that you have the support to make your proposal competitive, and to ensure your current role is back-filled (or if you're a medic, that your out-of-programme request can be arranged).

-Complete the online application form on our online application system Flexigrant.
+Complete the application form on our online application system Flexigrant.

 Applications open once a year.
 The next grant round will be for fellowships starting in the 2022/23 financial year.